suezaan/suezaan.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Cognitive Science Ph.D. student in [Greene Developmental Cognitive Neuroscience Lab](https://greenelab.ucsd.edu/) (PI: Dr. Deanna Greene) at UC San Diego.
-I am particularly interested in using neuroimaging methods that can explain and predict **developmental trajectories** and **how our brain changes** across the life span.
+I am particularly interested in data analysis and using neuroimaging methods that can explain and predict **developmental trajectories** and **how our brain changes** across the life span.

 Currently, my research focuses on using precision functional mapping (PFM) to capture accurate brain measures and idiosyncracies in individuals.
 As a researcher, my long-term goal is to facilitate identification of at-risk children and allow early intervention in these population.